swagnercarena/hgmca/README.rst

 --------------------------

 If you intend to use gmca or hgmca together with the scale discretized wavelet transform, you will need to install ``s2let``.
-The instructions for installation can be found on the `s2let website <http://astro-informatics.github.io/s2let/scratch_install.html>`.
-While the installation will take a few minutes, the instructions below should be comprehensive enough.
-Note that <some path> means that you must replace that input with the path on your computer.
+The instructions for installation on the `s2let website <http://astro-informatics.github.io/s2let/scratch_install.html>`_ will not work for us, so we have detailed our own here.
+While the installation will take a few minutes, the instructions below should be comprehensive.
+Note that ``<some path>`` means that you must replace that input with the path on your computer.

 1. Install CFITSIO using brew (or equivalent).
 Use brew info to get the path.